Synonym(s)

 Note(s)This section has been translated automatically.

-Remember!
-If potassium permanganate granules are prescribed so that the patient has to prepare the solution himself, make sure that the granules are completely dissolved in water.
-Otherwise deep necroses may occur at the contact points.
-Note as signature!
-Accidental burns caused by swallowing the granules can lead to severe mucous membrane necrosis in the oesophagus and stomach.
-Immediate endoscopic intervention is indicated here.
+Please note!
+If potassium permanganate is prescribed as a (crystalline) pure substance, so that the patient has to prepare the solution himself, care must be taken to ensure that the crystals are completely dissolved in the water.
+Otherwise, deep necrosis may occur at the contact points.
+Note as a signature!
+Accidental ingestion of incompletely dissolved potassium permanganate crystals can lead to burns with severe mucosal necrosis in the oesophagus and stomach.
+Immediate endoscopic intervention is indicated.
 Immediate help by dilution with a 1-2% NaCl solution.

-Basically (to avoid this problem) a 1% aqueous stock solution should be prescribed, which should be diluted to 1:100 or 1:1000 when used.
+Inorder toavoid such risks, a 1% aqueous stock solution should always be prescribed, which should then be diluted for use in a ratio of 1:100 or 1:1000.

 LiteratureThis section has been translated automatically.